stormpath/stormpath-exchange-fb-access-token-example/README.md

 ## IMPORTANT NOTE: This uses a Stormpath API that will be going away soon.
 It is intended for demonstration purposes only.
 The Java SDK will soon have native support or Social Logins

+### Setup

+1. Create a Stormpath account [here](https://api.stormpath.com/register).
+2. Create a Facebook application [here](https://developers.facebook.com/).
+   * Note the app id and app secret of the Facebook app
+3. Map a Facebook Directory to your Stormpath application in the Stormpath [admin console](https://api.stormpath.com).
+   * You'll need to put in the Facebook app id and secret from the previous step

 ### Running the app

 This is a Spring Boot App that uses the raw Stormpath Java SDK